If your system goes to sleep and then wakes up randomly, we have a solution for you. Just follow the steps below to get rid of the situation.

 Select “Security and Maintenance” from the Control Panel.

 And then from “Security and Maintenance” select “Change maintenance settings”.

-And here is the check box for “Allow Scheduled maintenance…" un-check it to disable the maintenance so that your system won’t wake from sleep.
-You can again enable it, if you want maintenance of your System’s disks.
+Finally, here is the check box for “Allow Scheduled Maintenance…” Uncheck it to disable the maintenance so that your system does not wake from sleep.
+If you wish to maintain your system’s disks, you may enable it again.

-These all are ways to which you can make your system in sleep mode and no one can wake it up until you don’t want it to.
-Sleep is very useful feature of Windows OS as it reduces your power consumption and other systems resources and makes your system smoother in performance.
+It is possible to put your computer into sleep mode, and prevent anyone from waking it up until you wish to do so.
+Sleep is a very useful feature of the Windows OS, as it reduces power consumption and other system resources, and makes your system perform more smoothly.